BurnySc2/Twitch-SC2-Stream-Scripts/README.md

 - Install Python 3.7 or newer
 - OBS Studio (or Streamlabs OBS if you don't care about the `scene switcher` script)
 - Download all files in this repository and unzip
-- In command line, run `pip install pipenv --user` to install `pipenv`
+- In command line, run `pip install poetry --user` to install `poetry`
-- In command line, navigate to this folder and run `pipenv install` to install the python requirements to run the bot (this may take a minute)
+- In command line, navigate to this folder and run `poetry install` to install the python requirements to run the bot (this may take a minute)
 - For the `scene switcher` to work, you need to install the [OBS websocket plugin](https://github.com/Palakis/obs-websocket/releases)

 ## Configuration (Quick)